couchbaselabs/mobile-training-todo/deploy/README.md

 - `$ vagrant up` (as in previous steps)
 - `$ vagrant ssh sync-gateway1`
 - Make the changes in the vm
-- `$ vagrant package --output centos-local-customized2.box`
+- `$ vagrant package --output couchbase-mobile-training.box`
-- `$ vagrant box add centos-local-customized2 centos-local-customized2.box`
+- `$ vagrant box add couchbase-mobile-training couchbase-mobile-training.box`
-- Now you can create a Vagrantfile that uses centos-local-customized2 as the box name
+- Now you can create a Vagrantfile that uses couchbase-mobile-training as the box name